 Las Vegas, Nevada – Thanks be to the Dumpling Gods and Goddesses who brought Ding Tai Fung to Las Vegas during this peculiar year of 2020!
 I love a good dumpling and DTF delivers, thankfully so did the Aria in Las Vegas.
-I have chowed down at Din Tai Fung in Santa Clara, California last year and became a faithful devotee.
+I have chowed down at both the Din Tai Fungs in Santa Clara and Torrance, California before, and am a dumpling devotee.

 The brand Din Tai Fung originated last century from a small shop in Taiwan, that originally sold cooking oil and soup dumplings.
 Mr. Yang, the proprietor, had created dumplings so delicious that he eventually turned that small shop into the most sought over “small bites” in the world.